-Adam Crane – artistic director of Crane Classical Music Society, was born and raised in Brooklyn, New York, and has enjoyed a successful and varied musical career.
+Adam Crane originally from Brooklyn, New York, has enjoyed a successful and versatile musical career.
 Adam received his first exposure to the viola at age eleven, while attending a magnet school.
 Soon after, General Mills Foundation awarded him a scholarship that enabled him to attend the Mannes College of Music Pre-College Division in New York City.

 About the Author